rmolinari/thesis_1999/1999_thesis.typ

   If so, let this cycle make this transition, resetting cycles to the right if indicated.
   In the case of the #trans(1,2) transition, if $k > 0$ we also let #cycle($k-1$) perform the required enumeration and move from #state(2) to #state(3).
-  If one of the other transtitions takes place cancel all strategies $beta$ with
+  If one of the other transitions takes place cancel all strategies $beta$ with
   $concatone(alpha, k) subset beta$ or $concatone(alpha, k-1) <_L beta$.
   If also $k > 0$ we return #cycle($k-1$) to #state(2).
   If there is no such #cycle($k$) there is nothing to do at this substage.